Comparisons11 min read

 Copy.ai Pricing (2026)

 The free plan is legitimately useful for testing — you'll know within a day whether Copy.ai fits your workflow.
-The jump from Starter ($49) to Advanced ($249) is steep, though.
-That's my main gripe with their pricing structure, and it's a real one.
+But that jump from Starter ($49) to Advanced ($249) is steep, and honestly it's my main complaint about their pricing structure.

 Pros